Are you open right now? How do I make an appointment?

 Nope, not unless you want to.
 My vegan(ish)ism is a personal choice.

-The PC at the end of my business name stands for “professional corporation”.
+A PC is a “professional corporation”.
 It’s like “Inc.” except the business depends on my license as a dietitian, therefore all owners must have this same license.
 (I am the only owner, so we’re good.)
 It’s a bit of a pain, because no one knows what it is, but the state required this type of incorporation for this type of business.

 I have a little office within the offices of Snow Sport and Spine, physical therapists.
 The address is 643 Rockland St. in Rockport.
 This is near the corner of Routes 17 and 90, on Route 17 across from the West Rockport post office.
 The office (Suite C) is around the back of the building, up the hill.
-But remember, I am not in my office for the time being.
+But right now, I am only seeing clients virtually.

 Yes, I do.
 And right now, that is all I’m offering.